f5devcentral/f5-velos-training/docs/velos_security.rst

     warn-age               Number of days before the password expires to start warning the user. velos-1-gsa-1-active(config)#

 You can also configure the password hashing algorithm for the system.
-Any passwoerds stored within the system are encrypted with either sha512 or blowfish hashing algorithms.
-You can also configurwe the number of rounds for the hashin algorithms.
+Any passwords stored within the system are encrypted with either sha512 or blowfish hashing algorithms.
+You can also configure the number of rounds for the hashing algorithms.

 .. code-block:: bash